-10.1 The parish has an Emergency Plan, produced in 2018.

-Steart has its own Flood Plan and residents are also members of the Police Farm and Neighbourhood Watch Scheme.

-10.2 There are two public defibrillators in the parish; one in Combwich located at the junction of Wharf Rd with Brookside Rd in the centre of the village and the other in Steart on the wall of the old Chapel adjacent to Channel View.
+- 10.1 The parish has an Emergency Plan, produced in 2019.
+Steart has its own Flood Plan and its residents are members of the Police Farm and Neighbourhood Watch Scheme. - 10.2 There are two public defibrillators in the parish; one in Combwich located at the junction of Brookside Rd/Wharf Rd in the centre of the village and the other in Steart on the wall of the old Chapel adjacent to Channel View.
+Subject to a suitable location and an electricity supply it may be be pertinent to obtain a further defibrillator(s) for the parish.